srobinson0586/ttg-basic/2-c-programming/2.02_data_types/data_types.md

 ## Floating-Point Types

+How do you write a number that has a decimal in it?
+We use floats!
 The following table provide the details of standard floating-point types with storage sizes and value ranges and their precision:

 Type | Storage size | Value range | Precision
 --- | --- | --- | ---